fmendonca7/housecallpro-PM-case/01_problem_framing.md

 ### Primary User: SDR/BDR (Outbound)

 > **"When I'm preparing outreach for a prospect, I need to know what tools they currently use so I can customize my pitch, prioritize my time on high-fit prospects, and accelerate the path to a conversation."**

-### Secondary User: RevOps / Growth Team

-> **"When I'm building lead scoring models and territory plans, I need aggregated competitive intelligence to understand market share by region and vertical, so I can allocate reps to the highest-opportunity segments."**

-### Tertiary User: Sales Leadership

-> **"When I'm evaluating team performance and market strategy, I need to understand our win/loss rates by competitor, so I can invest in the right competitive positioning and enablement."**

 ---